 The Power of Cold Therapy: Ice Baths and Their Surprising Benefits

 For centuries, cultures around the globe have harnessed the power of cold exposure for its therapeutic effects.
-From the invigorating plunge into icy rivers to the modern-day ice bath, cold therapy, also known as cryotherapy, has gained significant traction for its wide range of potential health benefits.
-This article delves into the surprising advantages of ice baths, exploring how this simple practice can contribute to overall well-being.
+From invigorating plunges into icy rivers to modern-day ice baths, cold therapy—also known as cryotherapy—has gained significant traction for its wide range of potential health benefits.
+This article delves into the surprising advantages of ice baths, highlighting how this accessible practice can support overall well-being for both athletes and wellness enthusiasts.

 What is Cold Therapy (Cryotherapy)?